+We require additional site disorder to account for the reduction in the magnetization observed in our films.
+We considered both disorder between the 2a- and 2c-sites, as well as between the 2a- and 2d-sites.
+While both models can explain the size of the moments in our \ce{Mn_xCoGe} samples, the 2a-2d site disorder is required to explain the mean-field results described below.
+We therefore introduce a parameter $\delta$ that characterizes the fraction of the Mn$_{2a}$ that is exchanged with Ge$_{2d}$.

+To calculate the moments of the $\Delta_{\textrm{Mn}} \geq 0$ samples, we use the interpolated DFT moments shown by the dotted lines in Fig.~\ref{fig:dftmag}.
+We use the Mn$_{2c}$ and Mn$_{2d}$ occupancies obtained from Tables~\ref{tbl:ex_Mn>0} and \ref{tbl:ex_Mn<0} to determine the relative weights of the two sets of moments shown in Fig.~\ref{fig:dftmag}.
+Since DFT overestimates the Mn$_{2a}$ moment by a factor 2.75/2.4, we rescale all the predicted Mn moments by the corresponding amount.
+For the $\Delta_{\textrm{Mn}} < 0$ samples, DFT results in Ref.~\onlinecite{Hahn2017} show that the \ce{Co_{2a}} and \ce{Ge_{2a}} antisite defects do not significantly affect the \ce{Mn_{2a}} moments and therefore use our $x=1$ calculated values.

-A further refinement of the model includes 20\% Co vacancies (on the 2c site), which is the maximum amount of vacancies extracted from XRD fits assuming no preferred orientation, although this was found to have a relatively small effect on the total moment per unit cell.
-The calculated magnetic moment as a function of $x$ and $\delta$ is shown by the lines and colour plot in Fig.~\ref{fig:disorder}.
-The white lines show the magnetic moment per unit cell for two different levels of disorder.
-Below $x=1$, the modelled moment drops with decreasing $x$ due to a reduction in the available Mn.
+The calculated magnetic moment for 20\% vacancies on the 2c-sites ($3 \nu / (1 + \nu) = 0.2$) as a function of $x$ and $\delta$ is shown by the lines and color plot in Fig.~\ref{fig:disorder}.
+The peak in the plot occurs for $x = 1.11$, $\delta = 0$, corresponding to $\Delta_{\textrm{Mn}} = 0$, the maximum in the possible fraction of Mn on the 2a-sites.
+Below $\Delta_{\textrm{Mn}} = 0$, the modeled moment drops with decreasing $x$ due to a reduction in the available Mn.